1Niels/lessdrinkingmorethinking/README.md

 # Less Drinking, More Thinking
-This website served as my final presentation for health class to discuss the risk and adverse side effects of alcohol consumption.
-To view the website visit [www.lessdrinkingmorethinking.com](http://lessdrinkingmorethinking.com)
+This website served as my final presentation for health class to discuss the risk and adverse side effects of alcohol consumption on personal health.
+Alcohol does not only damage physical health, but also mental and social health especially in teenagers.
+Please understand the health risks by visiting [www.lessdrinkingmorethinking.com](http://lessdrinkingmorethinking.com).

 ## Important facts to know - (Facts for USA)
 - **17.6 million** people suffer from alcohol abuse or dependence.